lauxley/jquery.safeguard.js/README.md

     **default** : 1 day (60*60*24 seconds)
     The number of seconds a key (and thus a form) will stay in the local storage before being purged.

+* time

+  **default** : new Date().getTime() (= the current client date)
+  Use this config in case you want to use server side times.
+  you can use the getTime method of safeguard to get the time at which the datas have been saved.

 Example snippet
 ---------------